kyungrae/study/designing-data-intensive-applications/part2.md

 ##### Version vectors

-The collection of version numbers from all the replicas is called a version vector
+The collection of version numbers from all the replicas is called a version vector.

 ## 6. Partitioning